Chapter 18 : A Woman Left Lonely

 A silence hung in the air as the two girls stared intensely at each other and Marianne finally sighed and pushed a couple of stray hairs behind her ear.
 When she caught her friend’s accusatory glare, she shrunk.

 “I know what you’re going to say - that I should at least hear him out.
 But no matter what his secret is, Lotte, how can I forgive him for his behavior?
 He swallowed me whole and then spit me back out.
 I can’t be treated that way.”
 As her friend opened her mouth to respond, Marianne’s cover promptly returned again and she held out her hand and shook her head.
 “I can’t talk about this anymore either.
 This discussion is over and shall never be brought up again.
 I need a cigarette.”

 “Fine, go,” the Dutch pureblood muttered as she finally dropped her arms to her sides.
 “But I still think you’re being a complete idioot.”

-“Duly noted,” Marianne sneered as she grandly pulled her thick black cloak out of her small bottomless evening bag.
-She hastily put it over her shoulders and then brushed by Lotte towards the grand open doors.
+“Duly noted,” Marianne sneered as she pulled her thick black cloak out of her small bottomless evening bag.
+She hastily put it over her shoulders and brushed by Lotte towards the grand open doors.

 The pureblood shivered when she stepped out into the cold night air and immediately pulled out her wand, cigarettes, and vintage black holder from her purse.
 She lit the tobacco as soon as she could, inhaled deeply, and looked out at the exquisite view of the French capital.
 Marianne didn’t shy away from the railing and watched the Muggles carelessly walk on the sidewalk below her; like most pureblood houses in the city, the Valois Mansion was protected by a Fidelius Charm.